rbitting/pi-display/python/README.md

 #### New York Times API

 News headlines can be retrieved from the [New York Times API](https://developer.nytimes.com/).
-Your NYTimes API key needs to be set in the NYTIMES_API_KEY environment variable in order for this functionality to work.
+Your NYTimes API key needs to be set in the NYTIMES_API_KEY environment variable in order for this functionality to work and the configuration's `source` needs to be set to `nytimes`.

 #### News API

 News headlines can also be retrieved from the [News API](https://newsapi.org/).
-Your News API key needs to be set in the NEWSAPI_API_KEY environment variable in order for this functionality to work.
+Your News API key needs to be set in the NEWSAPI_API_KEY environment variable in order for this functionality to work and the configuration's `source` needs to be set to a [valid Newsapi source ID](https://newsapi.org/docs/endpoints/sources).
 Note: Articles are delayed a hour if you are using the free version.

 #### Configuration Options